-Fortnight is not a word we use very much in this country, unless you want to sound very British, very 19th century, or both.
-If you read old British novels, you'll read about a lot of fortnights, and the word is still in use in Great Britain and some former British colonies.
-It comes from the Old English, literally a shortened form of fourteen nights.
+The word fortnight is still in use in Great Britain and some former British colonies.
+It comes from the Old English, and is literally a shortened form of fourteen nights.
 People sometimes use it when they're discussing their vacations or their pay schedules.
 In the United States, however, people typically just say "two weeks."